June 8, 2023

 4. Separation: Solutions do not exhibit visible separation when left undisturbed, with solute particles remaining evenly dispersed throughout their solvent environment, creating an inert and stable solution without evidence of settling or phase separation, unlike suspensions and colloids which do.

-5. Solubility: Solutions form when solutes dissolve into solvents; their solubility varies based on factors like temperature, pressure and nature of solute and solvent used, among others.
+5. Solubility: Solutions form when solutes dissolve into solvents; their solubility varies based on factors like temperature, pressure, and the nature of the solute and solvent used, among others.
 Solubility ultimately determines how much solute can dissolve per volume of solvent used resulting in differing concentrations of solutions.

 6. Concentration: Solutions can vary significantly in their concentration depending on how much solute is dissolving in an allotted volume of solvent, usually expressed through units like polarity or weight/volume percentage.
-Concentrations is one key element that affects properties like density, boiling point and electrical conductivity of solutions.
+Concentration is one key element that affects properties like density, boiling point, and electrical conductivity of solutions.

 Understanding the characteristics of solutions is paramount for various scientific, industrial, and everyday uses.
-Their homogeneity, small particle size distribution, transparency, stability and solubility all play crucial roles across fields including chemistry, pharmacy, environmental science as well as others.
+Their homogeneity, small particle size distribution, transparency, stability, and solubility all play crucial roles across fields including chemistry, pharmacy, environmental science as well and others.

 Characteristics of Colloids